Valgoku01/MarsApp/README.md

 -you need to be on Windows

--to have compiled your program in debug or release mode
+-to have compiled your program (debug or release)

 -open a command line